Vermont Counseling License Requirements

 Who can be a CMHC supervisor in Vermont?

 The Office of Professional Regulation (the Office) allows a wide range of mental health professionals to provide supervision to aspiring CMHCs including licensed physicians or osteopathic physicians certified in psychiatry by the American Board of Medical Specialties, licensed psychiatric nurse practitioners, licensed psychologists, CMHCs, licensed clinical social workers, licensed marriage and family therapists, or licensed professionals who have received prior approval from the Office.
 Supervisors must have an active license in good standing with at least three years of experience.
 If the supervisor is licensed in another state but not licensed in Vermont, they must complete and submit the supervisor licensure verification form.

 What counseling areas have the most annual openings in Vermont?

-The Bureau of Labour Statistics projects 330 annual openings across all projected counseling fields through 2026, including replacement jobs.6 The most annual openings are projected for mental health counselors (110) and educational, guidance, school, and vocational counselors (90).6 Rehabilitation counselors are also projected to have 80 annual openings and substance abuse and behavioral disorder counselors are projected to have 50 openings per year including replacements.6
+According to Projections Central, 420 average annual openings are expected across all projected counseling fields through 2030, including replacement jobs.6 The highest number of average annual openings are projected for substance abuse, behavioral disorder, and mental health counselors (230) and educational, guidance, school, and vocational counselors (110).6 Rehabilitation counselors are also projected to have 60 average annual openings and “all other” counselors are projected to have 20 average openings per year including replacements.6